junjun987/MYBLOG/content/post/5.GBD/index.md

 # **What I did**

--   Designed the study
+-   Designed a comprehensive study using the human capital approach to calculate the global economic burden from 1990 to 2019, and employed the ARIMA model for forecasting future global economic burden

--   Analyzed the data
+-   Analyzed the data using R

--   Writing working papers
+-   Working on a manuscript

 You can find my simple code in website: <https://github.com/junjun987/GEB-BY-USING-DALYs>